 After considering the side effects of hydroquinone, many dermatologists and skin experts don’t encourage the use of this topical skin lightening agent.
-In addition, below-given contraindications also make Hydroquinone an inappropriate choice to treat dark spots or age spots.
+In addition, the below-given contraindications also make Hydroquinone an inappropriate choice to treat dark spots or age spots.

 - The use of this bleaching agent has not been found good for people who have sensitivity to sulfite.
-The reason is, Hydroquinone contains sodium metabisulfite, a sulfite which can cause allergic-type reactions including anaphylactic symptoms and asthmatic episodes in certain vulnerable individuals.
+The reason is, Hydroquinone contains sodium metabisulfite, a sulfite that can cause allergic-type reactions including anaphylactic symptoms and asthmatic episodes in certain vulnerable individuals.

-- Pregnant women and lactating mothers should use this lightening agent only under the guidance of health care professionals.
+- Pregnant women and lactating mothers should use this skin lightening agent only under the guidance of health care professionals.

 - Avoid its use near eyes, any cuts or abrasions.